 There have been safety policies put into effect in order to make long distance driving with high-deck buses safer to ride in.
 These include restricting the time the driver gets to drive and having mandatory rest breaks, putting in sleep-warning devices in the bus, and having drivers with obstructive sleep apnea be evaluated and treated for their disorder before being allowed to drive.
 In addition, passengers and drivers should be allowed to wear seatbelts.
 Seatbelts should be able to limit the seriousness of injury and reduce the chances of being ejected from the bus.

 I’m Ed Smith, a Sacramento Personal Injury Attorney with the primary accident information site on the web, AutoAccident.com.
 If you or someone you love has been in a bus accident, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking either Yelp or on Avvo, the attorney raring site.